encodis/mokuwiki/README.md

 1. This is my first Python project (yay!), so it's mostly been cobbled together from Stack Overflow answers, mostly.
 As a result it's probably not what you'd call Pythonic but it do what it's supposed to do.
 2. Error checking/handling is minimal/probably woefully inadequate.
 3. There are some things you can't do (brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what I think it should be doing.
-4.  `moku-wiki` only converts the page link, tag list, file include and image link markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
+4.  `mokuwiki` only converts the page link, tag list, file include and image link markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
-5. You cannot have two pages with the same title/alias (which kind of makes sense, for a wiki).
+5. You cannot have two pages with the same title/alias (which actually kind of makes sense, for a wiki).
 6. The image link markup... to be honest this was just because it was easy to do!
 I'm not sure if it really worth it but you can always ignore it and put images in normally.

 # To Do